The Most Common Types Of Crane Accidents

 • Operator mistakes or miscommunication.

 Employers must keep cranes safe through regular inspections, proper setup, and routine maintenance.
-The employer may be responsible if a crane collapses due to poor oversight.
-Contractors or manufacturers may also be at fault if defective parts or bad repairs caused the collapse.
+If a crane collapses due to poor oversight, employers may be held liable for any resulting damages.
+Similarly, contractors or manufacturers may be held liable if defective parts or faulty repairs contributed to the incident, although each case depends on its specific circumstances.

-A crane collapse in a construction accident can seriously injure workers and bystanders.
-You may qualify for compensation if you or someone you know suffered injuries on the job.
-Our personal injury lawyers at Arash Law will investigate the accident and determine who is responsible for your losses.
+A crane collapse in a construction accident can cause serious injuries to workers and bystanders.
+If you or someone you know suffered injuries on the job, our personal injury lawyers at Arash Law can help investigate the accident and gather evidence to identify potentially liable parties.

 Dropped Load